 - To foster better communication with Newton.

 - To identify potential land-holding opportunities that will support future growth.

 Almost by definition, any master plan starts to be out of date as soon as it is completed, but that is the most important reason why they should be done.
 Campuses are not static entities; they are constantly changing - physically, socially, pedagogically, even economically.
 Without a firm vision, in the form of a master plan, this change can be chaotic, responding only to the whims of the present with little or no long-term commitment or goal.
 The best campuses grow over time with some gauge for current and future actions.
 Those that do so are able to keep their best inherent qualities and change by building on or enhancing those qualities.

-Lasell College has experienced dramatic growth over the past twenty years, righting itself financially and expanding physically in ways not seen before in the history of the college.
+Lasell College has experienced dramatic growth over the past twenty years, expanding physically in ways not seen before in the history of the college.

 Although the campus master plan was developed in 2008, it is still valid today and Lasell is developing its campus in a way consistent with the campus master plan.

 - Facts, Figures and Faces